Rhymes with Peace: 100+ Words for Poetry, Rap, and Songwriting | Belekar Sir’s Academy

 Instead of only rhyming at the end of lines, try internal rhymes to build rhythm.

-“I lease my grief to find relief and dream of peace beneath the reef.”
+“I lease my grief to find release and dream of peace beneath the reef.”

 Juxtapose peace with war, noise, chaos, etc., to heighten the impact.